zeyneddinoz/tubebend/README.md

 To load, explore, and visualize data from this dataset, the following steps can be followed using Python.
 First, install the required packages:

+The Python version should be 3.10 or higher.

 ```python
 pip install -r requirements.txt
 ```